-Have you been thinking about switching your dog from kibble to a raw diet?
+Have you been thinking about switching your dog from kibble to raw dog food?
 You probably have a lot of questions.
 Is raw better than kibble?
-What are the pros and cons of each?
+What are the pros and cons of raw dog food compared to kibble?

 Raw Dog Food vs Kibble: Quick Comparison